jronallo/microdata_schemaorg_example/source/code4lib.html.md

 using the data in a meaningful way.
 There is not a good, public, formal [process](http://www.w3.org/wiki/SchemaDotOrgProcess) for how to share extensions or advocate for their inclusion in Schema.org proper.
-There is still work to be done to have a clear central location to share extensions or have a community process to work out new extensions.
+There is still work to be done to build up a clear central location to share extensions or have a community process to work out new extensions.

 For properties there are two options for mixing in a new property for